 From now on, I’ve decided to do a mid-year passive income update because it motivates me to do more things.
+Doing a 1x review like this 2016 year in review is really helpful, but I think passive income deserves a more frequent look.
 I’ve already got two things I plan to accomplish in 1H2017 that may boost passive income by $2,000 a month.

 14) Start hacking away at my vacation property mortgage.

 Pass.
 I paid down an extra $21,000 of my 4.25%, 30-year fixed, Lake Tahoe vacation property mortgage.
 The amortization table says there’s 20 years, 4 months left to go (sigh), but I plan to pay it off in 10 years or less.
 I’ve stopped aggressively paying down my two other mortgages because the rates are at 2.5% and 2.375%.
 With the 10-year bond yield at ~2.5%, it doesn’t make sense to pay down mortgage rates that are lower than the risk-free rate.